kensnyder/react-create-use-store/README.md

 - {Function} onMiddlewareError - Callback when a middleware throws an exception
 - {String} id - The id string which middleware can use to tell stores apart

-All callbacks receive parameters `state, setState, store` where
+All callbacks receive parameters `store` where
     - `state` is the store's current state that will be passed to the action function
     - `setState` is the setter that will cause all consumers to re-render